Australian snakes seem to be the scariest of all Australian Animals.

 Place the bandage over the bite and wrap the limb, first away from the heart, then back towards the heart.
 The finished bandage should reach from just above the fingers or toes as far up the limb as possible with the available materials.

 The limb should be immobilised using a splint.
 The person should avoid any movement.
 If help is far away someone needs to go and get help.
-The casualty must not attempt to walk!
+The person who got bitten must not attempt to walk!

-By rights he should be dead.
-He very nearly was by the time they arrived at the hospital.
-His health was seriously affected, it took many weeks for him to fully recover.
-Correct initial treatment and behaviour probably would have avoided any symptoms and after effects altogether.
+By the time they arrived at the hospital his health was seriously affected, it took many weeks for him to fully recover.
+Correct initial treatment and behaviour probably would have avoided any symptoms altogether.
 Actually, it would have avoided the bite in the first place!

 Well, as I said, he was back drinking at the pub two days later.
 Dumb luck.
 Don't you count on it!